-NOTE 14 - PENSION PLAN
+NOTE 13 - PENSION PLAN

 Growing Home maintains a Section 403(b) tax-sheltered annuity plan whereby participating employees may contribute to the plan within limitations established by the Internal Revenue Service.
 At the discretion of the Board of Directors, Growing Home may also make matching contributions up to a certain percent of the amounts contributed by employees during the plan year.
 Employees are covered after meeting employment requirements specified in the plan documentation.
-Growing Home contributed \$43,448 and \$44,241 to the plan, respectively, in the years ended December 31, 2018 and 2017.
+Growing Home contributed \$55,619 and \$43,448 to the plan, respectively, in the years ended December 31, 2019 and 2018.

-NOTE 15 - LEASE COMMITMENTS
+NOTE 14 - LEASE COMMITMENTS

-Growing Home leases office space and facilities under a one year noncancelable operating lease agreement which expires December 31, 2019.
-In addition, a lease for office equipment was entered into in June 2016, which requires 36 monthly payments of \$302.
+Growing Home leases office space and facilities under an operating lease agreement which was extended on December 31, 2019 for five years.
+In addition, a lease for office equipment was entered into in November 2018 which requires 60 monthly payments of \$503.
 Future minimum payments required under these leases are as follows: